Xena

-Xena is a fictional character from Robert Tapert's Xena: Warrior Princess franchise.
-Co-created by Tapert and John Schulian, she first appeared in the 1995–1999 television series Hercules: The Legendary Journeys, before going on to appear in Xena: Warrior Princess TV show and subsequent comic book of the same name.
-The Warrior Princess has also appeared in the spin-off animated film The Battle for Mount Olympus, as well as numerous non-canon expanded universe material, such as books and video games.
-Xena was played by New Zealand actress Lucy Lawless.
+Xena is a fictional character from the Xena: Warrior Princess franchise, portrayed by New Zealander actress Lucy Lawless and co-created by Robert Tapert and John Schulian.
+She first appeared as a villain in the 1995–1999 television series Hercules: The Legendary Journeys before joining forces with Hercules.
+Xena was popular with fans, so the producers decided to create a spin-off with the character in the starring role.
+She later appeared in the subsequent comic book of the same name, as well as the spin-off animated film The Battle for Mount Olympus, and non-canon expanded universe material, such as books and video games.

 Xena is the protagonist of the story, and the series depicts her on a quest to redeem herself from her dark past by using her formidable fighting skills to help people.
-Xena was raised as the daughter of Cyrene and Atrius in Amphipolis, though the episode "The Furies" raised the possibility that Ares might be Xena's biological father, but it is never pursued further.
-She had two brothers, the younger of whom is dead; she visits his grave to speak with him in "Sins of the Past".
-In Hercules: The Legendary Journeys, during her two first episodes, Xena was a villain, but in the third episode she appears in, she joins Hercules to defeat Darphus, who had taken her army.
-Aware that the character of Xena had been very successful with the public in the three Hercules: The Legendary Journeys episodes, the producers of the series decided to create a spin-off series based on her adventures.
-Later in Xena: Warrior Princess she is joined by Gabrielle, a small town bard.
-Together they go up against ruthless warlords and gods in the ancient mythological world.
+She is joined by the bard Gabrielle, and together they go up against ruthless warlords and gods in the ancient mythological world.
+Xena was raised as the daughter of Cyrene and Atrius in Amphipolis; though the episode "The Furies" raises the possibility that Ares might be Xena's biological father, it is never pursued further.
+She has two brothers, the younger of whom is dead.

-The character Gabrielle, introduced in the first episode, becomes Xena's greatest ally, best friend, and soulmate.
-Gabrielle came from a small village in Greece called Potidaea.
-She craved to escape from the boring and dull village.
-She latched onto Xena in episode 1 as a way of leaving the village, to travel on adventures.
-Her initial naïveté for the first 3 seasons and her talkative nature helped to balance Xena's pessimistic mentality.
-While Xena's character to an extent alters subtly through the series, Gabrielle's character goes through substantial development and change especially in seasons 3 and 4.
-Through their friendship/relationship Xena recognizes the value of the "greater good" and the sacrifices that must be made to accomplish it (a central theme in the series in later seasons).